gaborsanta/api_calls/README.md

 # api_calls
-Api call examples to Hacker News and GitHub
+Self-contained program to generate visualization based on data that it retrieves. (requests, pygal) Api call examples to Hacker News and GitHub Repos